Did Stock Guru Jim Cramer Learn Anything From 2000 And 2008?

 The chart above, courtesy of the Wall Street Journal, shows how companies have piled on the debt (and the leverage) throughout the eight-year economic recovery.
 Even the least indebted corporations (a.k.a. "investment grade") are operating with more leverage than they did back in the 2000-2002 stock bear or the 2008-2009 financial crisis.

 Adding excessive debt during economic expansions may seem like a "no-brainer," yet an adverse breeze could quickly push companies to the brink.
-Oil-n-gas companies that binged became delinquent when the industry toiled (2015-2016).
+Oil and gas companies that binged became delinquent when the industry toiled (2015-2016).
 Some have since defaulted.
-Similarly, brick-n-mortar retailers that borrowed as though a future day of reckoning would not occur are hitting the delinquency skids right now.
-This is not the case for brick-n-mortar retailers that kept debt modest from the get-go, even as sales might have been anemic.
+Similarly, brick and mortar retailers that borrowed as though a future day of reckoning would not occur are hitting the delinquency skids right now.
+This is not the case for brick and mortar retailers that kept debt modest from the get-go, even as sales might have been anemic.

 Now get a glimpse of the chart of consumer and corporate loan delinquency.
 The blue line shows how corporate loan delinquencies have been rising dramatically since 2015.
 The trend leading into the 2000-2002 tech wreck as well as the 2008-2009 financial collapse is eerily similar.

 Perhaps it would surprise some folks to learn that board members of the Federal Reserve expressed worry in late 2016 about corporations using rock bottom rates to borrow far more than they should.
-The minutes from the September policy meeting included “…the protracted period of very low interest rates might be encouraging excessive borrowing and increased leverage in the non-financial corporate sector.”
+The minutes from the September policy meeting included “… the protracted period of very low interest rates might be encouraging excessive borrowing and increased leverage in the non-financial corporate sector.”
 Ya think?

 Perhaps ironically, the people in charge of managing the Federal Reserve’s own pension fund have rarely been as cautious on stocks as they are right now.
 Overall stock allocation has been cut from 48.3% in 2014 to 45.6% in 2016.
 Reasons likely include Fed concerns about corporate debt and Fed worries about extreme stock valuations.

-One highly respected method for valuing stocks (a.k.a “Warren Buffett Indicator”) is the relationship between the total value of the stock market (market cap) and the economy (GDP).
+One highly respected method for valuing stocks (a.k.a.
+“Warren Buffett Indicator”) is the relationship between the total value of the stock market (market cap) and the economy (GDP).
 Why?
 It has a rather impressive resume in forecasting 10-year forward returns.
 At the present moment, market cap-to-GDP implies that the S&P 500 will annualize at -2.5% over the next decade.
 (See the chart below courtesy of Jesse Felder.)

 Obviously, there are credible voices with a higher degree of optimism.
 Warren Buffett’s hero, Jack Bogle of Vanguard fame, forecasts 4% annual over the next decade.
 Bogle may be taking a page from Ned Davis Research.
 The current median P/E for the S&P 500 is 24.
 Subsequent 10-year returns place us in the fifth quintile, or 4.3% annualized over the next decade.